Soil and The Carbon Cycle

 - What evidence did you observe that permafrost is thawing?

 - What evidence did you observe that methane exists in large amounts in the permafrost?

-Consider the diagram of permafrost soil on the above-right and make special note of the active layer.
+Consider the diagram of permafrost soil pictured above right and make special note of the active layer.
 This layer contains carbon from dead plants and animals that have died within the past few years.
 The permafrost contains very old carbon- perhaps hundreds to thousands of years old.
 When this permafrost melts, the carbon is made available to microbes which then produce carbon dioxide and methane.

 With your partner or group, answer the following questions:

-If you guessed soil microbes, you are correct!
 Although Arctic methane has many different sources, a primary source for methane in the permafrost are microbes.
 Not all soil microbes respire in exactly the same way.
-Methanogens are a group of microbes that produce methane when they respire, instead of CO2.
+Methanogens are a group of microbes that produce methane instead of CO2 when they respire.
 Methanogens live and thrive in very low-oxygen (anoxic) environments such as the muddy bottom of the pond in this image.
 You will typically find methanogens in water-logged, anoxic environments such as wetlands, marshes, bogs, muddy bottoms of lakes, and rice paddies.
-With its seasonal thawing and freezing, much of the Arctic tundra is water-logged and thus is a welcome home to methanogens.
+With its seasonal thawing and freezing, much of the Arctic tundra is water-logged providing perfect environmental conditions for methanogens.